tswise/csci-4830-821-hw2-journal/in-progress/chfa5693-zed.md

 ## The Change

-I changed a misleading and self-sonflicting sentence in the READ file.
+I changed a misleading and self-sonflicting sentence in the README.md file.

 ## Progress